Tips for Taking ACCUPLACER

 Take your time and do your best work!
 The computerized reading and math testing is un-timed.
 The Writing Sample will be timed.
 You will have 50 minutes to type the best essay you can.
 The results of your test will determine whether you will first be required to begin with developmental courses prior to enrolling in college level courses.
 It is very important to know that developmental courses do not carry college credits.
 Take your time!

-Remember to Arrive About 10 Minutes early.
+Remember to be prepared for testing 10 Minutes early.

 Relax!
 Do Not Worry if You Are Not Familiar With Computers.

 You do not need to know anything about computers to take the Accuplacer test.